Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: System Model and Problem Formulation

-Generating multiple beams can help improve the fairness of energy harvesting when there are multiple IoTDs \cite{mbc1}.
-Therefore, we assume that the fully-connected digital beamforming structure is deployed at the BS, so it can broadcast energy to all IoTDs through $M_1$ energy beams.
-The beam signal carrying energy can be presented as $\bm{x}_d=\sum^{M_1}_{i=1}\bm{w}_is_i$, where $\bm{w}_i\in\mathbb{C}^{M_1\times1}$ denotes the $i$th downlink energy beam of $\bm{W}$ and $s_i$ denotes the energy carrying signal, which is assumed to be an independent identically distributed random variable with zero mean and unit variance.
+Generating multiple beams can help improve the fairness of energy harvesting when there are multiple cameras \cite{mbc1}.
+Therefore, we assume that the fully-connected digital beamforming structure is deployed at the BS, so it can broadcast energy to all cameras through $M_1$ energy beams.
+The beam signal carrying energy can be presented as $\bm{x}_d=\sum^{M_1}_{i=1}\bm{w}_is_i$, where $\bm{w}_i\in\mathbb{C}^{M_1\times1}$ denotes the $i$-th downlink energy beam of $\bm{W}$ and $s_i$ denotes the energy carrying signal, which is assumed to be an independent identically distributed random variable with zero mean and unit variance.
 Therefore, the transmit power of the BS can be represented as $p_t=\mathbb{E}[\|\bm{x}_d\|^2]=\sum^{M_1}_{i=1}\|w_i\|^2$.
-Then, all IoTDs can receive the direct energy from the BS and the reflecting energy from the IRS1.
-Upon denoting the additive white Gaussian noise by $n\sim\mathcal{CN}(0,\sigma^2)$, the signal received at the $l$th IoTD is readily formulated as
+Then, all cameras can receive the direct energy from the BS and the reflecting energy from the IRS1.
+Upon denoting the additive white Gaussian noise by $n\sim\mathcal{CN}(0,\sigma^2)$, the signal received at the $l$-th camera is readily formulated as